ClaraTurp/OCLCDiscovery_CourseReserves_Report/README.md

  1) Fill out the Configuration file:
     You will need to enter your production WSkey for the WorldCat Search API https://platform.worldcat.org/api-explorer/apis/wcapi

- 2) Change directory to the appropriate folder (type in the command prompt: cd thePathToTheScript)
+ 2) Change directory to the appropriate folder: (type in the command prompt: cd thePathToTheScript) Type in the command prompt
+ '''
+ cd thePathToTheScript
+ '''

  3) Install all packages:
     In the command prompt type: pip install -r courseReserves_requirements.txt